pdg137/speedily-dictionary/README.md

 2. Find the file dictionary.csv in this folder.
 3. Right-click and rename it to dictionary-original.csv.
 4. Download the new dictionary.csv and move it into the Speedily folder.

+## How can I tell that I'm on the latest release?

+These words should work:

+* atomise
+* theorise
+* plat

+These words should not work:

+* ohio
+* emmy
+* preace